Overview and History

 - NALU Adventure Pool is comprised of a two-acre pool complex, offers a fun-filled experience for families and kids.
 The centerpiece of the NALU Adventure Pool is four water slides.
 The longest is 325 feet—the longest water slide of any Hawaiian resort—with a drop five-and-a-half stories.
 Enticements for all ages include an interactive splash zone with water guns, spraying sea mammal sculptures, jets and bubblers, and a swim-through grotto.
 Spacious family cabanas provide comfort and added fun.

 - Maluhia Serenity Pool is an adults-only infinity pool, features over-water private cabanas, "casabella" mini-cabanas for two, and luxury chaise lounges.
-The pool's multi-level pool decks presents unobstructed panoramic views of the Pacific.
+The pool's multi-level pool decks present unobstructed panoramic views of the Pacific.

 - The ‘Ohi Pools are the resort’s two oceanfront pools offer an additional vantage point to enjoy spectacular Pacific views of the Pacific.
 Perfect for whale-watching, the dramatic infinity edge is so close to the ocean, guests feel the water's spray and mist as waves meet the coastline.
 Two whirlpools and numerous cabanas, provide further relaxation.